Manage Your Future Pt. 1: Investing in Residential Real Estate

 Down Payment – Calculations for down payments differ for income property versus owner-occupied homes.
 An applicant can get into a primary residence with a down payment as low as 3.5 percent for FHA loans.
 Rental properties usually will require a 20 percent to 25 percent down payment.

-Qualifying Rental Income – Many applicants assume the projected revenue from rental property can be calculated as income offsetting the income to debt ratio.
+Qualifying Rental Income – Many applicants assume the projected revenue from a rental property can be calculated as income offsetting the income to debt ratio.
 This is not the case in most loan assessments.
 Lenders consider projected rental income only if the applicant has more than a two-year history as a property manager or landlord.
 Securing a reputable management company may satisfy the requirement.
-In all cases mortgage companies use an individual’s debt to income ratio, credit score, property value, and potential to rent in the loan approval process.
+In all cases, mortgage companies use an individual’s debt to income ratio, credit score, property value, and potential to rent in the loan approval process.

 Price to Rent Ratio – This calculation compares the median price value of houses in a market to the median monthly rental fee.
 It is a good rule of thumb to consider investment decisions on this ratio.
 A high price-to-rent ratio does not represent a positive investment potential.